nheske/TexasHoldemSolverJava/README.md

 pip3 install matplotlib
 ```

-Althrough written in java.
+Although written in java.
 TexasHoldemSolverJava is by default called through python.

 Sample code involves python calls can be found in ```java_interface.py```.
 Here we briefly introduce the procedure of calling the solver and some basic parameters.